The Problem That Won't Go Away

 Kavka's Toxin Puzzle

 Philosopher Gregory Kavka sharpened the blade further in 1983.
 A billionaire offers you $1,000,000 if you intend, at midnight tonight, to drink a mildly unpleasant (but not dangerous) toxin tomorrow.
 You don't actually have to drink it — you just have to genuinely intend to.
 But here's the thing: once midnight passes and you've won the money, you have no reason to drink.
 And if you know you won't drink it, you can't genuinely intend to.
-And if you can't intend to, you don't get the money.7
+And if you can't intend to, you don't get the money.9

 Kavka's Toxin reveals the same crack as Newcomb's Problem: can a rational agent commit to a strategy that's suboptimal at the moment of execution, because the commitment itself is what generates the payoff?
+The two-boxer says no — rationality means optimizing at every decision point.
+The one-boxer says that's exactly the kind of "rationality" that leaves you poor.

 Functional Decision Theory: A Way Out?

 In 2017, Eliezer Yudkowsky and Nate Soares proposed functional decision theory (FDT), which tries to dissolve the Newcomb stalemate.
-The idea: don't ask "what should I do now?" but rather "what decision procedure should I be running?"8
+The idea: don't ask "what should I do now?" but rather "what decision procedure should I be running?"10

 FDT says: you should one-box, not because your choice causes Omega to put money in the box, and not merely because one-boxing is evidence the money is there, but because Omega's prediction and your choice are both outputs of the same underlying computation — your decision algorithm.
 When you choose, you're choosing on behalf of every copy and simulation of your algorithm, including the one Omega ran when making the prediction.